BruteforceMisa/wiccon-workshop/Readme.md

 git lfs pull
 ~~~

-Then, open the downloaded repository in VSCode.
+Then, open the downloaded repository in VSCode and perform the following steps:
-Open the first Jupyter Notebook (/codebase/exercises/).
+- Open the file "01-intro-sca.ipynb", which is loacted in codebase/exercises
-At the right top corner, click "select kernel" and create a new .venv with Python environment.
+- In the right top corner, click "Select kernel"
+- In VSCode, a bar will occur.
+If extensions are not installed, click "install python and extensions"
+- If VSCode asks you to install IPykernel, select "install"
+- Then, create a kernel.
+Select "Create new virtual environment" and select "Python 3.12" as interpreter
-To install dependencies, check the checkbox "requirements.txt"
+- To install dependencies, select the checkbox "requirements.txt"
+- Make sure that your new virtual environment (.venv) is selected as kernel

 You should be ready to go!

+### Troubleshooting
+In some cases, creating the environment might give some errors.
+If you experience issues, try the following:
+- If you manage to create a virtualenvironment, try restart/reselect it in the Notebook
+- In the top bar, you can select "Terminal -> New terminal"
+- In your terminal, you can activate the virtual environment by ``` source .venv/bin/activate```
+- If the packages were not installed correctly, you can install them by running ```pip install numpy chipwhisperer scipy tqdm matplotlib tensorflow```